ssharm84/ASPNetCoreMicroservices/README.md

 Service 2: Basket.API
 1. Right click services and add a new folder named Basket
 2. Right click Basket and add a new ASP.Net Core Web API project and name it as Basket.API
+3. Right click on Basket.API and select Properties->Debug and change the Profile from IIS Express to Basket.API and Launch as Project.Also, change port number to 5001
+4. Right click on project and Set as Startup Project.
+5. Now we need to have our data source as Redis which is:
+    a.
+Open-source NoSQL Database
+    b.
+Remote dictionary server, key-value pairs, Data Structure server, Extremely fast
+6. Right click on docker-compose and open terminal and type the following command to pull redis image from docker hub: docker pull redis
+7. Before Point 6, run this command - docker login --username=ss84
+8.  docker images to check for redis and then: docker run -d -p 6379:6379 --name aspnetrun-redis redis
+9. To check the logs of any image: docker logs -f aspnetrun-redis
+10. docker exec -it aspnetrun-redis /bin/bash....where it is interactive terminal
+11. After that, we are able to run redis commands.
+    a.  redis-cli
+    b.  ping - PONG
+    c.  set key value
+    d.  get key...."value"
+    e.  set name steve
+    f.  get name...."steve"
+12. Inside Business logic or Service Layer - It processes the data taken from DAL into the Project.
+So, the data coming from the user will go to the BLL and after      that data is transferred to DAL.
+13. Project Folder Structure:
+    a.
+Entities Folder - storing the Redis Entities
+    b.
+Data Folder-which will be the data Context class
+    c.
+Repositories - where we will be applying Business Logic
+    d.
+Controller - Exposing APIs to external systems
+14.